The Complete Guide on How to Buy Bed Sheets

-- Flannel: A cold-weather favorite, flannel sheets can be crafted from wool, cotton, or synthetics.
-Flannel comes in either a plain or twill weave and can be “napped” or raised, which is a brushing technique that gives a slightly textured and velvet-like feel.
+- Flannel: A cold-weather favorite, flannel sheets can be crafted from wool, cotton, or synthetic materials.
+Flannel comes in either a plain or twill weave and can be “napped” or raised, which is a brushing technique that gives it a slightly textured and velvet-like feel.

-- Lyocell: Similar to rayon, lyocell is a cellulose fiber derived from crushed wood pulps and is considered semi-synthetic.
+- Lyocell: Similar to rayon, lyocell is a cellulose fiber derived from crushed wood pulp and is considered semi-synthetic.
 It can be made from bamboo or eucalyptus and is extremely smooth.

-- Modal: Like lyocell, modal is crafted from the wood pulps of beech, birch, or oak trees and can be compared to viscose.
+- Modal: Like lyocell, modal is crafted from the wood pulp of beech, birch, or oak trees, and can be compared to viscose.